sparshkr24/task/README.md

+# Assignment Details

+**Assigned by:** GrowMeOrganic

+**Tech Stack:** React, Vite, TypeScript, MaterialUI

+## Functionalities

+### Page 1
+- It contains a form with fields for Name, Phone Number, and Email.
+- Validation Rules:
+  1. Phone Number field only accepts numerical digits and must be exactly 10 digits long.
+  2. The Email field must contain the "@" character for validation.

+- If a user tries to access Page 2 without entering details, they will be automatically redirected to Page 1.

+### Page 2
+- Displays a Material UI (MUI) data grid that fetches dummy data from an API using Axios library.
+- Includes an accordion component displaying departments and their sub-departments.

+#### Accordion Functionality
+- Users can expand and collapse sub-departments.
+- Users can select departments or sub-departments.
+- If a user selects a department, all its sub-departments will be selected in the UI.
+- If all sub-departments of a department are selected, the parent department will also be selected.

+- Users cannot access Page 1 before logging out from Page 2.
+Logging out removes userDetails from localStorage.

+## Folder Structure

+-src
+-Components
+-Accordian.tsx (Component 2 for Page 2)
+-Table (Component 1 for Page 1)

+-helper
+-helper.ts (Contains helper functions for the Accordion component) -types.ts (Contains interfaces and types for code modularity and reusability)

+-page
+-page1.tsx (Layout for Page 1)
+-page2.tsx (Layout for Page 2)

+-App.tsx (Contains React routes and navigation links) -main.tsx (Main file)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.